 - Tapestry Needle for weaving in ends

 Note on Yarn: While the materials state 1 ball of yarn, you will not need a full ball of yarn.
-Each coaster comes out to just under 25 yds. of yarn, so if you have scraps, all you need is about 25 yds. of yarn total!
+Each coaster comes out to just under 25 yards of yarn - so if you have scraps, all you need is about 25 yards of yarn total!

 This pattern uses two main techniques, the magic loop, and an invisible join.
 The Puff Stitch is also a prominent stitch in this pattern (it’s actually our main stitch).
 You can find written instructions for this stitch below.

 Each coaster comes out to about 4.25″ in diameter.

 Puff StitcH (PS)

 - Yarn over